minetest-mods/minetest-mods.github.io/index.md

 layout: default
 ---

-This project exists to **provide a semi-trusted source of Minetest Mods**.
+This project exists to **provide a semi-trusted source of Luanti/Minetest Mods**.
 Mods here should be stable (at least in the master branches).
 All mods should work well together.